Services offered by Maine SNAP-Ed Nutrition Educators

 CHCC implements the Maine SNAP-Ed program, which empowers community members to shop, cook, and eat healthy on a budget.
 Maine SNAP-Ed uses evidence-based curricula and multi-level community-based approaches to help make the healthy choice the easy choice for Maine families.

 Nutrition education for adults at community sites like recreation centers, libraries, senior housing sites, food pantries, and more

 All classes are led by trained Nutrition Educators.

 To sign up, check our calendar for any upcoming classes!

 We have worked with many local schools and organizations to increase access and exposure to fresh fruits and vegetables through gardens.
 We help engage the local community to come together around food and build a sustainable resource for everyone!

-We partner with local Farmers' Markets to increase a communities' access to local fresh produce.
-Through the Power of Produce Club many markets have provided children with tokens to buy fresh fruits and vegetables empowering them to make their own healthy choices!
+We partner with local farmers to increase a communities' access to local fresh produce.
+Through the Power of Produce Club, many markets have provided children with tokens to buy fresh fruits and vegetables, empowering them to make healthy choices!

-Snap-Ed educators can only serve those who receive SNAP benefits, live in York County, or attend a school where 50% or more of students qualify for free & reduced lunch.
-To learn if your site or school is eligible contact us: (Link to Contact Page)
+Snap-Ed educators can only serve those who receive SNAP benefits, live in York County, or attend a school where 50% or more of students qualify for free and reduced lunch.
+To learn if your site or school is eligible, please contact us.

 This institution is an equal opportunity provider.
 Maine SNAP-Ed is funded by the USDA’s Supplemental Nutrition Assistance Program, or SNAP, which is administered by the Maine Department of Health and Human Services (DHHS) and implemented statewide by the University of New England (UNE) through contracts with local community organizations.
 Maine SNAP-Ed educates low-income families on low-cost healthy eating and active lifestyles.
 Contact firstname.lastname@example.org or (207) 602-3551 for more information.